rlnt/idea-relentless-colors/README.md

 > A vibrant color scheme for all [JetBrains] IDEs.

-- [Discord]
 - [Marketplace]

 ---

 ## **📑 Overview**

 This is a color scheme for all common [JetBrains] IDEs.
 It features vibrant and contrasting colors to give you the best possible coding experience.
 The carefully chosen colors harmonise perfectly with a dark theme.
 It's perfect for night owls.

-Here is a preview.
-The colors look brighter in the acutal IDE:
+Here is a preview:<br>
 ![preview](images/preview.png)